1shChheda/Backend-API-Project/readme.md

     DB_NAME=your_database_name

 ## Contributing
-Contributions to the Backend API Project are welcome.
-Feel free to open issues and submit pull requests
+Contributions to the REST APIs for Simple Online Store are welcome.
+Feel free to open issues and submit pull requests.